Looking for the best sociology books? I’ve got you covered.

 Freakonomics opens up the hidden side of everything, from the truth about real-estate agents to the inner workings of a gang.

 The authors combine economics, powerful storytelling, and shocking insights to answer simple, sometimes freakish, questions about life.

 What’s in it for you: a fascinating book that will make you think twice about our modern world

 In Evicted, Mathew Desmond details the lives of eight families in Milwaukee as they hustle to make ends meet.

 Evicted provides new ideas for solving one of America’s most tragic issues while upending our understanding of economic exploitation and poverty.
 It also reminds us of the centrality of home, which is the basic foundation upon which everything else depends.

-What’s in it for you: one of the most excellent social justice books of our time
+What’s in it for you: one of the best sociology books of our time

 In Guns, Germs, and Steel, Jared Diamond makes a convincing argument that the modern world was shaped by environmental and geographical factors.